byn9826/Thousanday-React/README.md

 # React-Thousanday
-React UI components used in Thousanday Project, will update weekly.
+A list of React UI components, will update step by step.

 ##1.
 Install
 ```